-Unlike a Will, a revocable vs. irrevocable trust can avoid probate court, which, by itself, is a huge benefit for grieving families.
+Unlike a Will, a revocable or irrevocable trust can avoid probate court, which, by itself, is a huge benefit for grieving families.
 Determining which trust is right for you may be a complicated decision with far-reaching consequences.
 Know that you do not have to make the choice alone.
-If you or someone you know would like more information, please contact our office to schedule a meeting.

 Do you question the need for attorney guidance with so many online resources?
 Because laws and regulations are complex, and because every person has a lot at risk, more people than ever are seeking professional guidance from an experienced, knowledgeable source.
 That helps explain the rapid growth of our firm.
 Whether you happened upon this website by accident or are one of the many referrals we receive from a nearly 15-year collection of satisfied clients, our staff can provide customized estate planning guidance for you.
 Call us.
 Our number: 1 (772) 218-0480